SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Apply new snapshot to a device](/guides/users-guide/addsnap.png)

-#### Applying a snapshot configuration from one device to other devices
+#### Applying a snapshot configuration from one device to another device

-To apply snapshot configuration from one device to multiple devices:
+To apply snapshot configuration from one device to another device:

 - Navigate to the configuration tab of the device that already has your desired snapshot configuration.
 - Retrieve the current snapshot from the device by clicking on "Get new snapshot from device".
-- Add all devices to a group.
-For more info on grouping devices, see [here](/guides/users-guide/device-management#grouping-devices).
-- Navigate to the configuration tab of one of the devices in the group, select the new snapshot from the drop down menu, then click on "Put new snapshot to device".
+- Navigate to the configuration tab of the other device, select the new snapshot from the drop down menu and click on "Put new snapshot to device".
-- Navigate to the control tab of the same device, hover over the latest operation "Apply configuration snapshot", click on the cogwheel and then "Execute for the whole group".

 > Please note that, when you apply snapshot configuration from one device to another, the configuration may contain data that is device specific!